dktn/ch-otp-task/README.md

 ### 2.2 Additional options

 The remaining parameters for the `master` have following meaning:
 - `--msg-delay` - delay in microseconds before sender sends the message.
 It allows for throttling the speed of message generators.
-Defaults to 0. __Warning:__ for some reasons, in some circumstances the small but non-zero values can give unexpected behaviour and hang the system (on MacOS Sierra).
-Value `0` seems to be fine in most of the cases, but if not a value from a range at least `10000`-`100000` microseconds is recommended.
+Defaults to 0.
 - `--max-buffer-size` - the maximum size of the buffer in the receiver, in the number of messages.
-When the value of this buffer is exceeded the incoming messages will be ignored.
+When the buffer is exceeded the incoming messages can be discarded if their timestamps are too old.
-- `--time-to-show` - this is the time in microseconds before the end of wait period.
+- `--time-to-show` - this is a time in microseconds before the end of wait period.
 It's an absolute deadline to show the results of calculations, but in many cases the result will be calculated much quicker.

 ## 3 Running